Energy Policy Resources

 Here are a few of the reasons why the risks to reliable, affordable energy are growing:

-• Demand for electricity is higher than it has ever been, and it continues to rise.
-The Energy Information Administration (EIA) projects that U.S. power demand will reach its highest levels ever in 2024 and 2025.
+• Demand for electricity is higher than it has ever been, and it continues to rise, especially as more data centers are popping up.

 • The overall supply of reliable electricity is down because of the rapid retirement of coal and nuclear plants.